- Teaches students:

 - August 2007

-Eaton is currently a DMA candidate in composition at the University of Washington and is a Teaching Artist with the Seattle Symphony.
+Eaton holds a DMA in composition from the University of Washington and teaches at Seattle Pacific University.

 I teach at Benaroya Hall's Soundbridge and develop units and residencies in public schools.

 I teach undergraduate courses in music theory and composition, elementary to advanced.